 Her community involvement includes serving as a board member of: Saskatchewan Opportunities Corporation, Representative in the Senate of the University of Regina, Prince Albert Co-Operative Health Centre, the Canadian Federation of Business and Professional Women, the National Council of Women of Canada, and the Prince Albert Economic Development Board.
 She is also a member of the International Academy of Collaborative Practitioners, the Canadian Bar Association, Family Mediation Canada, Conflict Resolution Saskatchewan, and the Prince Albert Bar Association.

 Randi enjoys helping people plan for the future with a view to reducing: cost, stress, uncertainty, and possible conflict for their family members.
 In the event of the breakdown of marriage or relationship, or in the event of conflict among siblings regarding an estate, Randi helps people to have respectful, but necessary discussion during difficult transitions.
-The focus is to help preserve relationships for children or family members, preserve your net worth, and maximize outcome
+The focus is to help preserve relationships for children or family members, preserve your net worth, and maximize outcomes.

 Daniel B. (“Dan”) Heffernan was born in Rosetown, Saskatchewan and has lived and worked in the province his entire life.
 Dan attended the University of Saskatchewan, receiving an undergraduate honours degree in Archaeology in 1980, and a law degree in 1984.
-He moved to Prince Albert in 1985, and has practiced law in P.A. for the past 31 years.
+He moved to Prince Albert in 1985, and has practiced law in P.A. for the past thirty-three years.